What is Robert Herjavec's net worth?

-Robert Herjavec net worth: Robert Herjavec is a Canadian businessman, investor, and television personality who has a net worth of $200 million.
-Many are familiar with Robert because of his appearance in the popular TV series Shark Tank, where he assesses startup business proposals and ideas put forth by contestants.
+Robert Herjavec is a Canadian businessman, investor, and television personality who has a net worth of $300 million.
+Robert Herjavec is best known thanks to his work on the popular reality business TV series Shark Tank.
+On the show Robert and his fellow "Sharks" assess startup business proposals and ideas put forth by contestants.
 He also appeared in the Canadian version of the show, Dragon's Den.
 Aside from his role as a television personality, Herjavec is a genuinely successful entrepreneur.
 The venture capitalist started an impressive empire based around internet security and is one of the most notable success stories of an immigrant to Canada.

 Eventually, they moved to Toronto, where Robert attended school while his father worked in a nearby factory.
 Robert barely spoke English when he arrived, and he was frequently ridiculed by his classmates.
 He also struggled with the fact that he was in a lower economic class compared to many other Canadians.
 The family lived in a basement for over a year after immigrating.

 By 1984, Robert had graduated from the University of Toronto.
 Although he would later become a major entrepreneur, his university education didn't reflect this fact.
 He left post-secondary education with a degree in English literature and political science.
 These qualifications weren't immediately applicable to well-paying jobs, and Robert instead found himself waiting tables, delivering newspapers, and taking a range of other minimum-wage jobs in order to help support his family.